zackpelka/Rotate-Screen/README.md

-# Rotate-Screen
+# Rotate-Screen For Raspberry Pi / Linux
-# Rotate The Screen On  A Linux Machine
 # "Digital Picture Frames" would not display in Landscape view with a Raspberry PI build called "DynaFrame"
-# Use case was for a Raspberry PI

 To rotate the screen 90 degrees right:
 --------------------------------------